parisba/heyparis/content/posts/cba/index.md

 [CBA](https://commbank.com.au) has been naughty, and too reliant on their [AI boyfriend](https://www.abc.net.au/news/2025-07-29/commonwealth-bank-says-ai-behind-dozens-of-job-cuts/105586312).
 Here's what happened:

 - A CBA customer contacted bank requesting contact details for [Secretlab](https://secretlab.sg) (a company that _is not_ us, and makes chairs)
-- CBA staff member queried ChatGPT (possibly via their own personal, unauthenticated access to ChatGPT) to obtain phone number for Secretlab
+- CBA staff member queried ChatGPT (possibly via their own personal, unauthenticated access to ChatGPT) to obtain phone number for Secretlab (chairs)
 - CBA staff disclosed the retrieved phone number to the requesting customer
-- The retrieved phone number is a number belonging to one of the directors of [Secret Lab](https://secretlab.games) (a company that does not make chairs, and _is_ us), a customer of CBA, and is used for our CBA account and our Director's CBA account
+- The retrieved phone number is a number belonging to one of the directors of [Secret Lab](https://secretlab.games) (a company that does _not_ make chairs, and _is_ us), a customer of CBA, and is used for our CBA account and our Director's CBA account
 - Therefore, CBA disclosed customer personal information to another, unrelated customer, and trusted a third-party LLM (ChatGPT), accessed seemingly unauthenticated on the consumer ChatGPT platform, as a source for data to provide to another customer
 - During investigation, CBA staff replicated the same ChatGPT query process, seemingly on a personal phone, again unauthenticated, and on the consumer ChatGPT platform
 - Signs indicate this might be routine practice amongst CBA staff